- Big Data Methods and Social Sciences

 - Missing Data and Attrition in Longitudinal Studies

-- Innovations/challenges in the Teaching of Statistics in Social Sciences
+- Innovations/challenges in the Teaching of Statistics in Social and Applied Sciences

 Big Data to the Rescue?
 Challenges in Analysing Granular Household Electricity Consumption in the United Kingdom (with S. J. Mikhaylov), Conditionally Accepted in Energy Research and Social Science